 At ESB, we are fully committed to providing a universally accessible website for all our customers.
 This website adheres to the guidelines of the international Web Accessibility standard WCAG 2.0 Level-AA.
 It has been built using HTML5, and is JAWS compliant.
 We also engage with a number of disability organisations to assess and test the accessibility and usability of our websites.

 If you find the text size on this website too small to read comfortably, you can change the size to meet your requirements.
-The browser that you use will have its own accessibility options or free downloads to increase your accessibility options and improve
+The browser that you use will have its own accessibility options or free downloads to increase your accessibility options and improve your browsing experience.